VictorCavagnac/NZoneTestTechnique/README.md

 ### Known Bugs

-1. The audio doesn't work on WebGL builds.
-Since I've made my audio system with AudioMixer which is one of the audio features that are not available specifically on WebGL, you won't be able to hear anything.
-2. For the login/save system, I've used the Unity Authentication and Cloud Save services.
+1. For the login/save system, I've used the Unity Authentication and Cloud Save services.
 Unfortunately, these seems to throw errors in WebGL builds that I have not been able to solve.
-3. There is a slight bug in game : If you try to preview a tower and want to switch preview or cancel your preview, the game will still try to buy the tower you tried to preview.
+2. There is a slight bug in game : If you try to preview a tower and want to switch preview or cancel your preview, the game will still try to buy the tower you tried to preview.